Pluvie/ion/README.md

 However, back in the 1970s, when C was born, computers were not as widespread as they are now, and a lot of research had yet to be done.
-Over the following years, it became more and more evident how they could rapidly solve complex computational problems by simply implementing the correct -- and mathematically already well-defined -- algorithms and data structures.
+Over the following years, it became more and more evident how we could rapidly solve complex computational problems by simply implementing the correct -- and mathematically already well-defined -- algorithm and/or data structure.

 This is why C lags behind in this compartment compared to newer languages.
 It is not the fact that it's not possible to *implement* these things in C -- it is of course